DRAMA

 “My child is heard in the classroom, seen on the stage.”

-- Cindi Gellert
+- Cindi

 Situated as part of the 32-acre Siegel JCC campus, the facility provides an auditorium, a gymnasium, and an indoor pool.
 The campus includes an outdoor pool, courts for volleyball, soccer, tennis and basketball, and large open fields.
 Einstein's facility also includes a private playground for our students.
 In addition, we are situated directly adjacent to Brandywine Creek State Park, allowing us to connect with nature on a regular basis.

 The Physical Education program at Einstein combines principles from Project Adventure (play hard, play fair, play safe) and the CATCH program (Coordinated Approach to Child Health).
 This includes learning basic sports skills in soccer, basketball, floor hockey, gymnastics, volleyball, and tennis.
-As a whole school, we also enjoy using our outdoor campus amenities including the pool, recreational fields, track, and even a gaga pit.
+As a whole school, we also enjoy using our extensive campus amenities including the pool, recreational fields, track, and even a gaga pit.